JuliaRobotics/DistributedFactorGraphs.jl/docs/src/GraphData.md

 #### Packed Parametric Estimates

-Solved graphs contain estimates for the variables, which are keyed by the solution (the default is saved as :default).
+Solved graphs contain packed parametric estimates for the variables, which are keyed by the solution (the default is saved as :default).

 ```@docs
+getMaxPPE
+getMeanPPE
+getSuggestedPPE
+getVariablePPE
+getPPE
+getVariablePPEs
+getPPEs
 ```

 #### Solver Data